jackiehjm/stx-docs/doc/source/updates/kubernetes/configuring-update-orchestration.rst

             attempt to unlock any hosts that were locked.

     .. note::
-        If a update strategy is aborted after hosts were locked, but before they were updated, the hosts will not be unlocked, as this would result in the updates being installed.
+        If an update strategy is aborted after hosts were locked, but before they were updated, the hosts will not be unlocked, as this would result in the updates being installed.
 You must either install the updates on the hosts or remove the updates before unlocking the hosts.

 #.
 Delete the update strategy.

-    After a update strategy has been applied \(or aborted\) it must be deleted before another update strategy can be created.
-If a update strategy application fails, you must address the issue that caused the failure, then delete and re-create the strategy before attempting to apply it again.
+    After an update strategy has been applied \(or aborted\) it must be deleted before another update strategy can be created.
+If an update strategy application fails, you must address the issue that caused the failure, then delete and re-create the strategy before attempting to apply it again.